sanket9918/Croma-capstone/book-app/README.md

-# Book App for interanl training
+# Book App for internal training